A group of coworkers in a discussion.

 There are a number of successful organisations that have dropped the traditional organisational chart and now operate as servant leadership cultures – including Starbucks and UPS.
 The Delta Airlines success story demonstrates the ripple effect of servant leadership.
 It shows that, “If you can get employees to appreciate and feel motivated by your approach to business – and, by extension, to them – they just might offer customers something a little superior.”

 In the world of technology, the current Microsoft CEO Satya Nadella is a prime example of how a servant leadership culture can turn the fortunes of a company around.
 By focusing on customers and his team of employees, the Microsoft leader now runs a company that is more valuable than Apple.
-The technology chief argues that “what people have to own is an innovation agenda, and everything is shared in terms of the implementation.”
+The technology chief argues that “what people have to own is an innovation agenda and everything is shared in terms of the implementation.”

 Servant leaders value diverse opinions